SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.en.md

 ## normal

-This will make selenium to wait for the entire page is loaded.
+This will make Selenium WebDriver to wait for the entire page is loaded.
-When set to **normal** the selenium waits until the [load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) event fire is returned.
+When set to **normal**, Selenium WebDriver waits until the [load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) event fire is returned.

 By default **normal** is set to browser if none is provided.